Evidential Reconfiguration as Bayesian Confirmation For Dark Matter in 1974: How Existing Data Become Evidence in New Structures: Permissible community disagreement

 And:

-\begin{quote} Kalnajs' (1983) insistence that dark matter is not required, at least for a few galaxies with spatially limited data, convinced a few astronomers that dark matter could be avoided.
-In retrospect, we think it is fair to say that many astronomers hoped that Kalnajs was right; dark matter was to be avoided, if at all possible.
-Rubin (\citeproc{ref-rubin_brief_2004}{2004, p.
-7}) \end{quote}
+\begin{quote} Kalnajs’ (1983) insistence that dark matter is not required, at least for a few galaxies with spatially limited data, convinced a few astronomers that dark matter could be avoided.
+In retrospect, \textit{we think it is fair to say that many astronomers hoped that Kalnajs was right; dark matter was to be avoided, if at all possible.} \citep[7]{rubin_brief_2004} [My emphasis] \end{quote}

-Indeed, astronomers' aversion toward dark matter persisted for nearly a decade after 1974.
-This is striking, given the declaration by Ostriker, Peebles, and Yahil in 1974 that ``there are reasons, increasing in number and quality, to believe that the masses of ordinary galaxies may have been underestimated by a factor of 10 or more.''
-Why were astronomers less inclined than cosmologists to believe in the existence of this additional unseen mass?

-One may attribute this divergence in assessment to differences in methodological orientation between the two communities.
-Astronomers in the 1970s generally insisted on strong direct empirical support before embracing new hypotheses --- not all observed galaxy rotation curves at the time appeared sufficiently flat to necessitate the missing mass.
-Cosmologists, by contrast, were more guided by broad theoretical considerations (such as the cosmological principle or a preference for a closed universe), as long as those considerations remained consistent with the available data.
-This distinction between `observation-minded' astronomers and `theory-minded' cosmologists is echoed in Rubin, when she notes about the 1974 results that ``the theorists had their eyes wide open'' (\citeproc{ref-rubin_brief_2004}{Rubin, 2004, p.
-3}).
-This extra consideration that cosmologists had (the \emph{philosophical} motivation to accept the missing mass) made the dark matter hypothesis prima facie attractive to cosmologists in a way it wouldn't have been for many astronomers.
+It is not necessary to explain the divergence sociologically.
+Evidential support is evaluated relative to background assumptions and modeling commitments.
+When those differ across communities, the same observational results can reasonably be taken to bear more, or less, strongly on the same hypothesis.